My Fussy Eater | Easy Family Recipes

 Your delicious One Pot Chicken Curry & Rice is now ready to serve straight away.
 I like to serve it with a little coconut yogurt on top and some fresh coriander.

-One Pan Chicken Curry & Rice with spinach
+the cooked One Pan Chicken Curry & Rice with spinach leaves added to the top of the dish.

 Ingredient Substitutions